John Powers Middleton: Political life

 Middleton is active in Republican fundraising, political strategy, the youth movement, and media, with his first effort in creating and producing The Alfonso Aguilar Show.
 He served as national co-chair for a year, from age 25, of the Republican National Committee's Young Eagles program.
 In support of the Republican Party, Middleton has hosted a variety of events, including a 2015 fundraising event for the Jeb Bush candidacy for the Republican nomination in the 2016 United States presidential election.

+As of June 2016, John Powers Middleton was the top donor to Donald Trump's 2016 presidential campaign.

 Filmography

+Controversy

+Middleton owns two properties in the Hollywood Hills that were attacked by trespassers and vandals on September 18 and 21, 2024.
+The vandals tagged both houses wall to wall with graffiti, which became an international news story.

+Both mansions were repainted and repaired within a week.